aykutalparslan/Ferrite/README.md

 - MTProto Encryption/Decryption (AES-IGE, AES-CTR, RSA with custom padding etc.)
 - TL Serialization/Deserialization
 - auth, account, users, contacts, photos, upload, help, langpack namespaces have been implemented to some extend
-- Saved Messages and Sending messages works with text messages only.
+- Saved Messages and Sending messages works with text messages and photos.

 ## Debugging the server
 Debugging previously required an infrastructure comprised of Redis, Cassandra, MinIO and ElasticSearch.
 Currently however Ferrite has a pluggable storage system and local data stores based on RocksDB, FASTER and Lucene are implemented as well as an in-memory cache so we won't need that infrastructure for debugging.